Adolf Aschoff Marmot, Oregon

 The Wistaria Farm Inn

-Earl C. Frost was a photographer in Spokane until 1912 when he moved to Seaside, Oregon where he and his father started a photography business.
-In 1917 he enlisted in the 3rd Oregon Infantry as a cook.
-He was sent overseas and worked as mess sergeant during his enlistment until he was discharged in 1919 where he returned to Spokane but ended up taking his family to Portland where, in time he entered into the poultry and hatchery business.
+Earl C. Frost, originally a photographer in Spokane, moved to Seaside, Oregon, in 1912.
+There, he and his father opened a photography business.
+In 1917, he enlisted in the 3rd Oregon Infantry as a cook.
+During his service, he worked as a mess sergeant overseas until his discharge in 1919.
+After returning to Spokane, he eventually moved his family to Portland and entered the poultry and hatchery business.

-I have had the opportunity to tour the old lodge, thanks to the present owners.
-The large dining area has been divided into separate rooms, but the old building still maintains its original character.
+Thanks to the generosity of the current owners, I had the opportunity to tour the old lodge.
+The once-spacious dining area has been divided into separate rooms, but the building still retains much of its original character.

 Mt.
 Hood, Oregon | Things to do near Mt.
 Hood, OR